Results 1 - 10 from 21 for sulfate aerosols in 0.499 sec.

 Climatology

-Earth.
-Aerosols effect climate.
-Natural examples of aerosols are pollen and salt crystals from windblown seawater.
-Soot and sulfates from ... heating when it lands on snow.
+Soot can cause heating when it lands on snow.
 Aerosols block some sunlight and thus cause surface cooling.
 Sulfate aerosols are highly reflective which leads to cooling.
-Aerosols can have a strong effect on ...
+Aerosols can have a strong effect on both heating and cooling.
+Aerosols also ...

 planetforlife.com